Kohhx/HTD-Avensys-Work/README.md

 # HTD-Work

-### This repo consist of Avensys JAVA fullstack training documentation of learnings, tutorials and assignments.
+### This repo consist of Avensys JAVA fullstack training documentation of learnings, tutorials, assignments and projects.

 # Project 1 - Todo App